 The playful approach (“Play”) is combined with a target-oriented task processing (“Serious”) and thus explains the existing relation to the work context.
 Even the abstract can be made tangible.
 This method is therefore also suitable for teams that are not active in product development, but rather in marketing, strategy development or human resources development, for example.

-To get to know different approaches, we recommend our Online-Workshop Agility in the Electricity Industry.
+To get to know different approaches, we recommend our Online-Workshop Agility in the Energy Market.